-Huntingdonshire's continous growth is further witnessed by the start of the design and plan construction stage of the £1.5 billion A14 Cambridge to Huntingdon Upgrade, the development of a state of the art £10.5 million Technical and Vocational Centre and, the well above average rate - 24 per cent and rising - of adoption of fibre broadband by local households and businesses.
+Huntingdonshire's continous growth is further witnessed by the start of the design and plan construction stage of the £1.5 billion A14 Cambridge to Huntingdon Upgrade, the development of the state of the art £10.5 million iMET Technical and Vocational Training Centre and, the 24% and rising adoption of fibre broadband by local households and businesses.

 Huntingdonshire District Council's Economic Growth Plan 2103-2013 can be viewed here